SpectoLabs/hoverfly/docs/pages/reference/api/api.rst

 GET /api/v2/journal
 """""""""""""""""""
 Gets the journal from Hoverfly.
-Each journal entry contains both the request Hoverfly recieved and the response it served along with the mode Hoverfly was in, the time the request was recieved and the time taken for Hoverfly to process the request.
+Each journal entry contains both the request Hoverfly received and the response it served along with the mode Hoverfly was in, the time the request was received and the time taken for Hoverfly to process the request.
 Latency is in milliseconds.

+It supports paging using the ``offset`` and ``limit`` query parameters.

 **Example response body**
 ::